 Since starting my faculty position, I have built a strong lab group, currently with four PhD students.
 I graduated one master’s student with a job in industry and I have trained two postdocs, one currently employed in industry and one in academia as an Assistant Professor at Penn State.
 I have also trained over 50 undergraduates, some of whom have co-authored publications.
 As such, I was recently recognized as one of the 2022 recipients of the COSAM Outstanding Faculty Undergraduate Mentor Award.

-Third, in teaching STEM, I try to provide examples of women scientists, and scientists of color that had major contributions to their fields.
-This includes role models like Dr. Tsuneko Okazaki who worked with her husband to study DNA replication, but isn’t even mentioned in my textbook despite mention of her husband.
+In teaching STEM, I aim to foster a sense of belonging in my students so they feel welcome in the classroom setting.
+It is important to not only teach the science, but also to highlight the people who did this work.
+From my textbooks, I highlight examples of scientists that had major contributions to their fields.
+This includes role models like Dr. Tsuneko Okazaki and her husband who discovered how DNA replication works.
+It also includes examples like Alfred Sturtevant who skipped his exams as an undergraduate to build the first genetic map, making his success relatable to students.
 In teaching and mentoring, I try to remind my students that we are all human and humans make mistakes.
-So, to be rigorous in science we need to do things over and over again.
+So, to be rigorous in science we need to do things over and over again and make sure our work is reproducible.
 I try to get to know the undergraduates in my lab and help all of my trainees make connections within the field so they have a strong network of other scientists when they leave the lab.
-Being a first gen scientist myself, I value these connections, which were crucial for me to learn to navigate academia over the years, while still being myself.
+Being a first generation college graduate myself, I value these connections, which were crucial for me to learn to navigate academia over the years, while still being myself.

 Finally, as a lab, we are dedicated to making an inclusive space that is welcoming to anyone who wants to experience research.
-Both myself and members of my lab are active with ongoing efforts at the Department Level to make Biology at Auburn an inclusive space.
-All students who join the lab are provided a transparent set of expectations, which includes treating others with respect and dignity.
+All students who join the lab are provided a transparent set of expectations, which includes treating others with respect and dignity but also maintaining the rigor of science.